hanazuki/mackerel-plugin-linux-network/README.md

 Here are some examples:
 ```
--all:           Enable all metrics
+-all           Enable all metrics
--all=true:      Same as -all
+-all=true      Same as -all
--all=false:     Disable all metrics
+-all=false     Disable all metrics
--ip:            Enable all metrics under `ip.*`
+-ip            Enable all metrics under `ip.*`
--ip=false:      Disable all metrics under `ip.*`
+-ip=false      Disable all metrics under `ip.*`
--ip-datagrams:  Enable all metrics undler `ip.datagrams.*`
+-ip-datagrams  Enable all metrics undler `ip.datagrams.*`
 ```

 Note that the option given later in the command line takes the precedence: